dgatf/msrc/README.md

 Available for Smartport with dataId 0x51nn, where nn is the GPIO number.

 If using Ethos firmware, you have to create a DIY sensor.
-Use the same *Physical ID* as any other sensor in MSRC.
+Set *Physical ID* as *Sensor Id*.
 And set *Application Id* to 51nn.
 Repeat for ech enabled GPIO.

 <p align="center"><img src="./images/ethos_gpio.png" width="500"><br>
   <i>Ethos DIY Sensor</i><br><br></p>